CeraVe Collaborates with Michael Cera and TikTok Stars on First-of-its-Kind Global Campaign

 Despite Michael Cera's outlandish claims, "Cera" is actually short for ceramides - the brand's powerhouse ingredient that acts like a glue to hold skin cells together to keep our skin barrier intact and healthy.
 CeraVe's unique blend of three skin-identical ceramides 1, 3 and 6-II, replenishes skin's natural lipid levels to help restore the skin barrier.
 The "Ve" refers to the brand's MVE Technology, a revolutionary delivery system that helps release ingredients, like ceramides, over time to provide continuous slow-release hydration.
 Going beyond just moisturizing the skin's surface, CeraVe's exclusive combination of ceramides and MVE technology, developed with dermatologists, helps to not only restore but also strengthen the skin barrier.

-Transcending traditional Super Bowl ads, the first-of-its-kind "Michael CeraVe" campaign tapped into CeraVe's cultural relevancy to create a 360-degree influencer-first campaign fueled by the brand's ardent advocates that took the campaign from social media speculation all the way to the Big Game.
+Transcending traditional ads, the first-of-its-kind "Michael CeraVe" campaign tapped into CeraVe's cultural relevancy to create a 360-degree influencer-first campaign fueled by the brand's ardent advocates that took the campaign from social media speculation all the way to the big TV commercial reveal.
 Inspired by existing online rumors that Cera has long been involved with the brand as his namesake, Cera and his fan-favorite reputation for awkward, offbeat characters played a crucial role in the narrative – Evan in Superbad, George Michael Bluth in Arrested Development and Allan in this year's record-smashing Barbie movie.
-However, equally as important were the star-studded roster of board-certified dermatologists, including Dr. Muneeb Shah, and notable social media personalities, including Hayley Kalil, Caleb Simpson, and Bobbi Althoff, who co-created content with Cera, fueling suspicion and speculation with their millions of followers.
-The entire three-week campaign was executed across digital media, video, social media and CeraVe brand channels, in addition to a robust influencer marketing strategy with numerous influencer partners.
+However, equally as important were the star-studded roster of board-certified dermatologists and notable social media personalities, including Hayley Kalil, Caleb Simpson, and Bobbi Althoff, who co-created content with Cera, fueling suspicion and speculation with their millions of followers.
+The entire three-week campaign was executed across digital media, video, social media and CeraVe brand channels, in addition to a robust influencer marketing strategy.
 This strategic collaboration, alongside intricately curated social marketing and communications, allowed the brand's community to make the prank truly magnanimous and unmissable.

 "Our first-ever Super Bowl spot couldn't be limited to one moment.
 It needed to be an unforgettable skincare education journey," said Tom Allison, SVP & Global Head of Professional Sales and Marketing.
 "Collaborating with Michael Cera, our influencer partners and dermatologists gave us the opportunity to reinforce our brand's legacy and differentiators, while having a bit of fun along the way.
 Our shared name allowed for a truly authentic and playful partnership.
 He was the perfect protagonist in our prank – a great collaborator with our influencer partners and an even better challenger to our dermatologist allies, building up to the Big Game reveal."